pytracks/pytracks/README.md

 # pytracks

-Procedures for measuring and counting fission tracks in minerals are time-consuming and involve practical problems.
+Procedures for measuring and counting fission tracks in minerals are time-consuming and involve practical problems, such as the observer efficiency.

 This is pytracks, a package based on numpy, scipy, scikit-image and other packages, that is capable of counting these tracks automatically.